Karmen Trzupek, MS, CGC, is part of the leadership team at InformedDNA where she is responsible for ocular and rare disease genetics services.

 - Evolution of genetic testing from one gene at a time to multiple genes at the same time

-- Genetic testing in rare diseases such as inherited retinol diseases
+- Genetic testing in rare diseases such as inherited retinal diseases

 - Cost of genetic testing